stephanepiriou/ssh-bouncer/README.md

 This is useful when you run sshd on a non-default port but want to pretend that SSH is running on a standard port.

+## Modif
+Added install.sh for brainless install on debian type system.

+## TODO
+Fix missing error handling in line 138 and fix log system for more fun.

 ## License